coxlab/connectomics-sandbox/README.rst

     1. ``generate_connectome_v1_features.py`` to generate the binary file that that will be mem-mapped
-    2. ``compute_tm.py`` that train and test a classifier given some command line options
+    2. ``compute_tm_memmap.py`` trains and tests a classifier using the latest memmap technique for extracting the features
     3. ``extract_and_plot_predicted_target_maps.py`` used to extract the target maps and store the results as png images in a directory